Jiří Wolker: Work

 Wolker is among the most important Czech poets.
 During his lifetime, he published only three books – Host do domu ('Guest to the House'), Svatý Kopeček and Těžká hodina ('The Heavy Hour').
 The poems in Host do domu are characterized by the elements of harmony, lack of conflict, the beauty of life, and love for people and ordinary things.
 The best poem from the collection is often considered to be Poštovní schránka ('The Mailbox').

 Wolker, together with Karel Teige, was the founder of the Czech art movement called Proletářské umění (Proletarian art).
-That is why he was perceived as a proletarian poet, although he never belonged to the proletarians.
+That is why he was perceived as a proletarian poet, although he never belonged to the proletariat.
 This movement primarily depicted the working class, its oppression and exploitation.
 It was characterized by hatred of war and a desire for a fair world.
 The collection Těžká hodina contains typical poems of this artistic direction, e.g. Balada o očích topičových ('The Eyes of the Stoker').

 Wolker also wrote dark fairy tales and raw erotic work, but he did not publish it during his lifetime.

 Wolker's well-known work is his own epitaph, which he wrote before his death:

 "Here lies Jiří Wolker, the poet who loved the world and went to battle for its justice.
 Before he could set his heart to the fight, he died young at the age of twenty-four."